• Skip to primary navigation

 Do I have to use mushrooms in this dish?

-There are many variations on this delicious Italian chicken dish.
+There are many variations of this delicious Italian chicken dish.
 Feel free to adapt it with your favorite seasonings and veggies.
-But any way you make it you’re going to love this slow-cooked chicken cacciatore.
-It’s an easy recipe, you’ll turn to time and time again.
+But any way you make it, you’re going to love this slow-cooked chicken cacciatore with its tender chicken pieces and delicious sauce.
+It’s an easy recipe you’ll turn to time and time again.

-I like to serve chicken cacciatore with grated Romano or parmesan cheese, freshly ground black pepper and crusty bread…..sigh
+I like to serve chicken cacciatore with grated Romano or parmesan cheese, freshly ground black pepper, and crusty bread.

 Why is my chicken cacciatore watery?

-If your cacciatore is watery you can thicken by adding tomato paste to the sauce.
+If your cacciatore is watery, you can thicken it by adding tomato paste to the sauce.
 Mix it with some of the sauce from the pot and stir the mixture back into the cacciatore.

 Is Chicken Cacciatore an Italian Dish?